NeatuR/VariantBurden-SlidingWindow/README.md

 * directory `chrNo/sliding_window`: follow the steps outlined in the comments
 * directory `chrNo/Fisher`: follow the steps outlined in the comments

 While this process could potentially be further automated, in research, time is not always dedicated to coding.
 However, it can serve as a baseline for implementing sliding window or burden tests approaches from scratch.
+For example, I have used this method to develop: [github.com/NeatuR/VariantScreenAndBurdenMethod](https://github.com/NeatuR/VariantScreenAndBurdenMethod).